BlueHotDog/sails-migrations/README.md

 sails-migrations uses the timestamp to determine both the order of the migrations and which migrations were run.

-## Example of a basic migration generated
+## Example of a basic migration file

 ```javascript
 /*